bbauska/CSS-Notes4Pros/README.md

 > all Apply to all devices screen Default computers
 >
 > print Printers in general.
 Used to style print-versions of websites
-> handheld PDA\'s, cellphones and hand-held devices with a small screen
+> handheld PDA&apos;s, cellphones and hand-held devices with a small screen
 > projection For projected presentation, for example projectors

 aural Speech Systems